fraserclaire/Tableau_CitiBike/README.md

 ## Summary:

+- Most rides begin Southwest of Central park, spanning toward the financial district of New York.
+- Around Times Square, there are a higher number of casual vs member riders compared to in the Union Square, East Village regions.
+This may be due to fewer local people in Times Square and around the Empire State building, and more tourists who do not sign up for membership.
 - In general, there are more stations with rides starting in March than January or February in both 2022 and 2023.
 This is likely due to the weather conditions being easier to ride a bike in during March, compared to January and February.
 - Peak ride start times are ~8AM and ~6PM, which is likely due to the transit to and from work.